-Toronto’s Harbourfront Centre has been awarded the 2021 Joint Nordic Cultural Initiative, entitled Nordic Bridges, which will promote and raise the profile of the Nordic cultural sectors in Canada.
-The project is supported by the Nordic Council of Ministers and the Nordic Embassies of Canada.
+Toronto’s Harbourfront Centre was awarded the 2021 Joint Nordic Cultural Initiative, which has been rescheduled for 2022 in light of the ongoing public health emergency.
+The project, entitled Nordic Bridges, will promote and raise the profile of the Nordic cultural sectors in Canada and is supported by the Nordic Council of Ministers and the Nordic Embassies of Canada.

 Harbourfront Centre is the lead curator of Nordic Bridges and will function as the programming umbrella for other arts and cultural organizations, across Canada.

 The Nordic Region includes: Denmark, Finland, Iceland, Norway, Sweden, the Faroe Islands, Greenland and Ĺland.